LamChob/CODAI22-Page/index.md

 ## Author Instructions

+ACM accepted the proposal to publish the CODAI proceedings in the [ACM digital library]{https://dl.acm.org/}.
+Please prepare the paper as given by the instruction that you received via E-Mail from ACM.

-The proceeddings will be published on [arXiv.org](https://arxiv.org/).
+~~The proceeddings will be published on [arXiv.org](https://arxiv.org/).
 Additionally, we are currently in negotiation with IEEE/ACM to publish the proceedings additionally via [IEEExplore](https://ieeexplore.ieee.org)/[ACM-DL](https://dl.acm.org/).
-Updates on this matter will follow soon.
+Updates on this matter will follow soon.~~

 Please use the [IEEE Template](https://www.ieee.org/conferences/publishing/templates.html) for your manuscript.
 Your paper must not exceed a length of 4 pages excluding references.